gabdzo/backstage-microservice-template/docs/adrs/0002-postgresql-as-primary-database.md

 Chosen option: "PostgreSQL", because it provides the best combination of native Backstage support, reliability, and team expertise.

-### Positive Consequences
+### Consequences

-* Native support in Backstage ecosystem
+* Good, because it has native support in Backstage ecosystem
-* Built-in full-text search capabilities
+* Good, because it provides built-in full-text search capabilities
-* Strong data consistency guarantees
+* Good, because it ensures strong data consistency guarantees
-* Familiar to the team
+* Good, because it's familiar to the team
-* Rich ecosystem of tools
+* Good, because it has rich ecosystem of tools

-### Negative Consequences

-* Requires dedicated database management
+* Bad, because it requires dedicated database management
-* Need for connection pooling setup
+* Bad, because it needs connection pooling setup
-* Storage costs for large deployments
+* Bad, because it has storage costs for large deployments
-* Regular maintenance required
+* Bad, because it requires regular maintenance

 ## Pros and Cons of the Options